 Through the PDL Management functionality within the PDL Layer.

 Inter-Ledger Interoperability is discussed in PDL-006 and out of scope.

-6.3 Horizontal Incentives
+Inter-Ledger Management can be performed through the governance functionality and implemented using smart contracts versioned for the different PDL types.

+Information exchange across PDL types may be recorded on a third, neutral, PDL for census and validation.

+6.3.6 Inter-Layer Management

+[parked for further discussion with Ismael]

+6.4 General Considerations

-This section discussed aspects of ICT Applications that occur, in various forms, across the board, and carry common characteristics…
+This section discusses aspects of Applications that occur, in various forms, across the board, and carry common characteristics regardless of the application and PDL of choice.

-6.3.1 The Security Horizontal
+6.4.1 Security

 While security can be implemented as an application by itself (e.g. Firewall) this section discusses the security aspects of applications in a more general term.

-That includes: A. Access-Control: The ability to restrict access to or use of an application based on criteria such as identity, payment method and balance, location.
-B. Transaction-Security: The ability to preserve confidentiality or information during execution of a transaction and the ability to prevent malicious or unintended execution of a transaction.
-C. Fraud-Prevention: The ability to identify and mitigate fraudulent transactions.
+Access-Control: The ability to restrict access to or use of an application based on criteria such as identity, payment method and balance, location.

+Transaction-Security: The ability to preserve confidentiality of information during execution of a transaction and the ability to prevent malicious or unintended execution of a transaction.

+Fraud-Prevention: The ability to identify and mitigate fraudulent transactions.